Shrimp and Pork Dim Sum Recipe- Chinese Special

 Recipe Notes :

-Make Ahead: Many dim sum items can be made ahead of time and frozen before steaming.
-Just steam directly from frozen, adding a couple of extra minutes to the cooking time.
+Freezing Ahead: You can shape dumplings ahead of time and freeze them.
+Steam directly from frozen, adding a few extra minutes to cooking time.